Oclemy/docs/docs/csharp/tour-of-csharp/program-building-blocks.md

----
-title: The building blocks of C# programs"
-description: Learn about C# members, expressions, and statements.
-Types contain members you write.
-Those members are built from statements and expressions. ms.date: 08/06/2020
----
 # Program building blocks

 The types described in the previous article are built using these building blocks: [***members***](../programming-guide/classes-and-structs/members.md), [***expressions***, and ***statements***](../programming-guide/statements-expressions-operators/index.md).